What Are Business Contracts?

 When Are Parties in Agreement?

 It seems like it’s stating the obvious that parties must agree to the terms of the contract.
 But, in real life, there are plenty of situations that blur the line between a full agreement and a preliminary discussion about the possibility of making an agreement.
-For example, you’re shopping around for a web designer to create the website for your business.
+For example, you’re shopping around for a web designer to create a website for your business.
 One designer confirms, either orally or in writing, that he’ll create your site for $3000.
 This constitutes his offer.
 If you tell him to go ahead, you have accepted his offer.
 When you tell the web designer to go ahead, you create a contract, which means you’re liable for your side of the bargain (in this case $3000).
 But, if you tell the web designer you’re not sure and want to continue shopping around (or you don’t even respond), you clearly haven’t accepted his offer.
 But, what if you say his offer sounds great except that instead of providing your own pictures, you want him to provide pictures?
 There, no contract has been made, since the web designer has not accepted all of the important terms of the offer.
 You’ve changed one.

 Often there is a disagreement over the meaning of a word.
 For example, you own a restaurant that specializes in fried chicken.
 You tell your vendor you want fryer chickens.
 You assume this to mean young, tender chickens.
 But, your vendor assumes you mean any chicken that can fit in your deep fryer.
 It’s important that you have an actual agreement on the terms and that you all know what the terms mean.